decidim/decidim/decidim-api/docs/usage.md

 }
 ```

 Note that, in this case, there's only one component returned, "Meetings".
-In some cases Proposals can be geolocated too.
+In some cases Proposals can be geolocated too therefore would be returned in this query.

 ### Polymorphism